-We all are humans and mistakes are bound to happen.
+We all are humans, and mistakes are bound to happen.
 No matter how hard you try to become a perfectionist.
 In that same way, recruiters might make mistakes during an interview process.
-This might affect the recruitment process and an organization might miss out candidates with potential.
+This might affect the recruitment process, and an organization might miss out on candidates with potential.

-To avoid interview mistakes, let us have a look at some common mistakes that a recruiter might ignore.
+To avoid interview mistakes, let us look at some common mistakes that a recruiter might ignore.

 1. You Leave Candidates Waiting:

-When it is about an interview, the job candidates are very careful about how they approach it.
+When it is about an interview, the job candidates are cautious about how they approach it.
 They come to an interview before time to make a good impression.

-What most recruiters do not realize is that conducting an interview in time is very crucial.
-If you make a candidate wait past their interview time then they might feel that your organization doesn’t regard the interview important.
-This makes a candidate feel demotivated and might affect their future interviews.
+What most recruiters do not realize is that interviewing on time is very crucial.
+If you make a candidate wait past their interview time, then they might feel that your organization doesn't regard the interview as necessary.
+This creates a candidate feel demotivated and might affect their future discussions.